saritakumar-dev/Azure-Redis-Cache/.github/ISSUE_TEMPLATE/redis-learning-tasks.md

 | **Data Clean Up** | `__keyevent@0__:del` | Ensure no "ghost" data remains; remove related metadata or promotion flags when a product is deleted. |

+#### Important Best Practices
+Invalidate on Write: When updating a product in your database, always delete the corresponding key from Redis to prevent serving stale data.
+Handle Failures: Ensure your app degrades gracefully.
+If Azure Cache for Redis is unavailable, the app should still function by querying the database directly.
+Connection Lifecycle: Use a single, long-lived ConnectionMultiplexer instance rather than opening and closing connections for every request.